 Below, I’ll share with you how to find writers for your blog or website that can produce great content that produces true ROI for your efforts.

-The solution is to hire outside writers who can produce good, on-topic content for your site on a regular schedule, making adding a new post as easy as copy-paste.
-Writers who understand your business and can represent the company only without you having to make changes to their content.
-Because, hey, you’re busy too, right, so how do you find writers for your blog or website?
+The solution is to hire outside writers who can produce good, on-topic content for your site on a regular schedule.
+These types of writers can understand your business and represent the brand, only without you having to make few (if any) changes to their content.
+But how do you find them?

-A smart way to find good writers is to simply look at who’s writing for the sites and publications you already enjoy.
-Whether magazines or online sites, odds are good that the writers also do freelance work on the side, though it’s possible that someone who is used to writing features for WIRED or The Economist might ask a lot more than you’ve budgeted for the project!
+The smartest way to find good writers is to simply look at who’s writing for the sites and publications you already enjoy.
+Whether magazines or online sites, odds are good that those writers also do freelance work on the side.
+Although it’s possible that someone who is used to writing features for WIRED or The Economist might ask a lot more than you’ve budgeted for the project.

 “Hire fanatical visitors or readers, those may be your best content producers…”